Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a purpose of the 'service desk' practice?
+### Which is a purpose of the Service Desk practice?

 - [ ] To reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents.
-- [x] To capture demand for incident resolution and service requests.
+- [x] To capture demand for Incident Resolution and service requests.
 - [ ] To set clear business-based targets for service performance.
 - [ ] To maximize the number of successful IT changes by ensuring risks are properly assessed.